Elizabeth Ann Seton: Canonization

-In 1952, a miracle involving the healing of 4 year old Ann O'Neil from leukemia was attributed to the intercession of Seton after a nun prayed for the girl to Seton.
+Theologians approved Seton's spiritual writings on January 15, 1936, and her cause was formally opened on February 28, 1940, granting her the title of Servant of God.
+In 1952, a miracle involving the healing of 4-year-old Ann O'Neil from leukemia was attributed to the intercession of Seton after a nun sought Seton's intercession for the girl.
 The miracle was a factor in the beatification of Seton and Seton was beatified by Pope John XXIII on March 17, 1963.
 The pope said on the occasion, "In a house that was very small, but with ample space for charity, she sowed a seed in America which by Divine Grace grew into a large tree."

 Pope Paul VI canonized Seton on September 14, 1975, in a ceremony in St. Peter's Square.
 In his words, "Elizabeth Ann Seton is a saint.
 St. Elizabeth Ann Seton is an American.
 All of us say this with special joy and with the intention of honoring the land and the nation from which she sprang forth as the first flower in the calendar of the saints.
 Elizabeth Ann Seton was wholly American!
 Rejoice for your glorious daughter.
 Be proud of her.
 And know how to preserve her fruitful heritage."
-The miracle which led to the canonization of Seton involved the healing of a man in 1963, who was given hours to live after contracting meningitis and having encephalitis in his brain.
+The miracle which led to the canonization of Seton involved the healing of a man, Carl Kalin, in 1963, who was given hours to live after contracting meningitis and having encephalitis in his brain.

 Seton's feast day is January 4, the eleventh day of Christmastide and the anniversary of her death.

-Seton is the patron saint of seafarers and widows.

 Elizabeth Ann Seton is honored on the liturgical calendar of the Episcopal Church in the United States of America on January 4.